 Palpable connections between fact and fiction

-On the second day is dedicated to exploring literary landmarks in the city’s historic center.
+The second day is dedicated to exploring literary landmarks in the city’s historic center.
 I start with breakfast at Café La Habana, the real life counterpart of Robert Bolaño’s Café Quito in his novel Savage Detectives.
-Freshly pressed orange juice and scrambled eggs make it difficult to imagine it as a smoke-filled den of vice, so I begin to wonder about my intentions coming here.
+Freshly pressed orange juice and scrambled eggs make it difficult to imagine it as a smoke-filled den of vice.
+Sipping coffee, I wonder about my intentions behind coming here.
 Why do we visit places that famous writers have frequented or memorialized?
-For some it is a pilgrimage, an act of worship towards writers they greatly admire.
-For others it is curiosity, they look for signs of life, for the palpable connection between fact and fiction.
+For some it is a pilgrimage, an act of worship.
+For others it is curiosity, looking for signs of life, for the palpable connection between fact and fiction.
 I began reading Savage Detectives for my trip, but put it away after a few chapters, annoyed with the protagonists’ phallocentrism.
 Yet I enjoy being in this café because it comes with a story.

 My next stop is Biblioteca de México.
 Beside the regular library and a bookshop, the impressive building houses the private libraries of five Mexican intellectuals that shaped the country in the 20th century.
 Temporary exhibitions in the indoor patio show the life and work of writers, translators, and others connected to the written word.
 I even come across a catalog comparing Mexican and German comics and children’s books presented at the latest children’s book fair in Bologna.
 Outside on Patio Octavio Paz, visitors are gathering for a panel discussion organized by the poetry festival Di/Verso.
 The poets Abdellatif Laâbi, Nuno Júdice, and María Rivera talk about the intersections between poetry and politics in a way that reminds me of the Art & Activism talks at Verses Festival in Vancouver.
 María Rivera advocates to combat the ever-present violence in Mexico with compassion for the victims; her statement is met with applause.

 The last place I visit in Centro Histórico is the Convent of St Jerome.
 Sor Juana de la Cruz, an extraordinarily gifted thinker and writer, lived here from 1669 until her death in 1695.
 By the age of 12, she was fluent in Spanish, Latin, and Nahuatl, the language of the Aztecs.
-Her outspokenness on the right to education for women not only brought her fame beyond the borders of what was then considered New Spain, but also caused a clash with the predominant forces of the Catholic church, who eventually forced her to give up her library.
-She died a year later after she caught the plague while caring for her fellow nuns.
+Her outspokenness on the right to education for women not only brought her fame beyond the borders of what was then considered New Spain, but also caused a clash with the conservative forces in the Catholic church, eventually forcing her to give up her library.
+She died a year later during the plague while caring for her fellow nuns.
 The square behind the convent is surprisingly calm.
 I can hear birds singing.
 First a place of freedom and creativity and then of oppression and tragedy, the Claustro, as it is called in Spanish, has been converted into a university bearing Sor Juana’s name.
 Amongst their many degrees is one in Creative Writing and Literature.